StellarisChain/stellaris-wallet/README.md

 ------------

 ## License
-The Denaro Wallet Client is released under the terms of the MIT license.
+The Stellaris Wallet Client is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.